 The fact that they can hold Stitch should make it pretty obvious that they aren't glass.

 If it helps, assume the 'glass' containers are force fields (or force fields between two layers of glass).
 Experiment 626 was, very clearly, not their first experience with Nigh-Unstoppable Abominations of Science.

 The reason Stitch is afraid of water is because he can't swim... yet in one episode of the series it was shown that he can survive in the vacuum of space... which means he doesn't need to breathe...so why is he afraid of water?

 It's not a random phobia, it's explicitly stated in the movie that he can't survive in water, and the reason he's afraid of water is implied to be because of that.

-Three possibilities: 1.
+Here are three possible explanations: 1.
 Stitch needs to absorb radiation if he's not using normal respiration - tons of free radiation in space, surprisingly little under the sea.
 2. Stitch can handle zero pressure, but extremely high pressures might either do real damage or just hurt fantastically.
-3. Immersion in water opens pores that would be sealed tight agianst vacuum, so he's airtight in space but not watertight in water.
-All mere speculation, not based on watchign the series.
+3. Immersion in water opens pores that would be sealed tight against vacuum, so he's airtight in space but not watertight in water.

 Why did the Council give Jumba and Pleakly such a big ship?
 They were there on a stealth based search-and-retrieve type mission and they give them such a huge ass spaceship that's sure to draw human eyes.
 Why?